Shadow Stock Portfolio Rules

 - Market capitalization must be between $30 million and $300 million.
 (This figure will change gradually with changes in overall market values.)

-- The firm's last quarter and last 12 months' earnings from continuing operations must be positive.
+- The firm's last quarter and last 12 months' earnings from continuing operations must be positive and, if there are earnings estimates, the estimates must be positive for the current quarter and year.

 - No financial stocks or limited partnerships will be purchased.